 Another source reduction program was the City's street sweeping program.
 The City of Evansville contracts with Republic Services for street cleaning services.
 The street sweeping schedule remains unchanged from 2010 and is listed in the Inspection / Maintenance schedule presented previously in Exhibit 2.10.

 Ohio River Sweep

 The River Sweep is sponsored by ORSANCO and it covers the Ohio River from Pennsylvania downstream through Illinois.

-This year the Vanderburgh County River Sweep was held on June 16, 2018.
+This year the Vanderburgh County River Sweep was postponed due to health concerns related to Covid-19.